Initialize Trunk

 The Trunk CLI can be installed in many different ways depending on your use case.

-We recommend installing the CLI using NPM or installing with cURL and committing the launcher to Git.
-These install methods allow your teammates to use Trunk without an additional install step.
+We recommend installing the CLI via NPM if you’re already using NPM, or using cURL and committing the launcher to Git for all other projects.
+Both methods allow your teammates to use Trunk without needing an additional install step.

 Using NPM